effector/effector/docs/conventions/naming.md

 ## Event naming

-There is no any real prefferable rules on that.
+There is no any real preferred rules on that.
 But the proposal is to name events, which directly trigger store updates like it has already done in the past.

 ```js
 const changedEmail = createEvent()